-High Velocity AC vs Mini Split AC: Clear Comparison
+High Velocity vs Mini Split Air Conditioning: A Cool Comparison

-Whether your home is new or a hundred years old, one of the most expensive systems in it is the heating and air system.
+Whether your home is one or a hundred years old, one of the most expensive systems in it is the heating and air system.
 Today, there are more solutions than ever to replace your air conditioning system.
-A High-velocity AC vs Mini Split AC may be what you need to keep your cool.
+Deciding between High-velocity AC vs Mini Split AC systems will impact your cooling throughout the lifetime of your home.

 Older homes and businesses often have very little space in walls, ceilings, and crawl spaces for conventional vent systems.
 Architects design new homes with room for these systems.
 Older homes, however, usually lack the space to install traditional air conditioning ductwork.
 When adapting air conditioning systems to older houses and office spaces, these systems’ flexibility makes them desirable.